-The finisher controller PCB drives the alignment motors (M3, M11) when the stapling tray paper sensor has detected paper to put sheets in order.
+The finisher controller PCB drives the alignment motor (M3) when the stapling tray paper sensor has detected paper to put sheets in order.
 The alignment plate is kept in wait in advance at a point 10 mm behind the trailing edge of the paper.